WilliamLi0623/cs246e-notes/Notes/problem_5.md

 };
 ```

-If you want a deep copy, write your own copy constructor
+If you want a deep copy, write your own copy constructor.

 ```C++
 struct Node {  // Vector: exercise (easy), we doing for Node